icann/ua-code-samples/readiness-sample-code/javascript/2025/README.md

 Make sure you have NodeJS installed.
 Development has been made for NodeJS >= 24.

-## JavaScript Backend for UA Compliance Demo Website
+## JavaScript Libraries for UA Compliance Demo Website

-todo
+The backend uses the Express web framework.

 ### Setup